Producer–consumer problem: Without semaphores or monitors

 Leslie Lamport documented a bounded buffer producer-consumer solution for one producer and one consumer: We assume that the buffer can hold at most b messages, b >= 1.
 In our solution, we let k be a constant greater than b, and let s and r be integer variables assuming values between 0 and k-1.
 We assume that initially s=r and the buffer is empty.

 By choosing k to be a multiple of b, the buffer can be implemented as an array B [0: b - 1].
 The producer simply puts each new message into B[s mod b], and the consumer takes each message from B[r mod b].
-The algorithm is shown below, generalized for infinite k.
+The algorithm is shown below, generalized for arbitrary k.